Ypertex/blog/content/articles/the-making-of-the-ypertex-logo/index.md

 - /2017/05/17/the-making-of-the-ypertex-logo/
 ---

-For a blog claiming to primarily write about design (according to its current tag line “Design, Technology, Future”), I have yet to do so after three articles.
+For a blog claiming to primarily write about design (according to its current tagline “Design, Technology, Future”), I have yet to do so after three articles.
 Let me change that today—but before I write about *other people’s* designs, I would like to first promote my credibility and address one of my designs: this blog’s logo.

 This article explains how I generally approach new designs using the example of the Ypertex logo.
-I follow a two-step process of which, interestingly enough, the first step stays the same whether creating a visual design (i.e. for a logo) or a conceptual design (i.e. for an IT solution).
+I follow a two-step process in which, interestingly enough, the first step stays the same whether creating a visual design (e.g., for a logo) or a conceptual design (e.g., for an IT solution).

 {{<figure src="6fe8bb5e-45a2-4b05-8f79-98c1d87c85ca" />}}